-\cite{Liu-vtt-cspace-icra-2020} presented a fast algorithm to compute the reachable configuration space of a given node in a VTT which is usually a non-convex space and this space can be then decomposed into multiple convex polyhedrons so that a simple graph search algorithm can be applied to plan a path for this node efficiently.
-However, multiple nodes are usually involved in shape morphing.
+A fast algorithm to compute the configuration space of a given node in a VTT which is usually a non-convex space is presented in~\cite{Liu-vtt-cspace-icra-2020} and this space can be then decomposed into multiple convex polyhedrons so that a simple graph search algorithm can be applied to plan a path for this node efficiently.
+However, multiple nodes are usually involved in shape morphing tasks.
 In this paper, we first extend this approach to compute the obstacles for multiple nodes so that the search space can be decreased significantly.
 In addition, only the collision among a small number of edge modules needs to be considered when moving multiple nodes at the same time.
 Hence sampling-based planners can be applied efficiently.
-The idea has been discussed briefly by~\cite{Liu-vtt-planning-idea-ur-2019}.
+The idea has been discussed briefly in~\cite{Liu-vtt-planning-idea-ur-2019}.
 For some motion tasks, topology reconfiguration is required.
-An updated algorithm is developed to compute the whole not fully connected free space and required topology reconfiguration actions can then be generated which can achieve behaviors that are similar to the DNA replication process.
+An updated algorithm is developed to compute the whole not fully connected free space and required topology reconfiguration actions can then be generated using a hybrid planning framework (sampling-based and search-based) which can achieve behaviors that are similar to the DNA replication process.